XingzhePeng/FaceRecognition-Website-Project/README.md

 >
 >[<img src="sample.png">](http://123.206.213.40/)
 ## Requirement to deploy FaceMaster
 >>This is a python3 project, so you should first install python3 on your platform.
-For Ubuntu16,
+Python3 is pre-installed on ubuntu but the default python version of the conmmand line is python2.
+If you're in ubuntu system, I recommend you to change the default python version to python3 with the command:
+>```bash
+>$echo alias python="/usr/bin/python3.5" >> ~/.bashrc
+>$source ~/.bashrc
+>```
 >
 >>fa